How about getting paid instantly?

 Getting paid almost seems like nailing jelly to the wall, especially when it comes to freelancers and small businesses.

 You finish your work on time, send invoice but probably have to wait for ages to get paid.
 It happens most of the time and is actually frustrating.
 However, there is one foolproof way to get paid on time.
 Next time when you set your payment terms before starting a project, make sure you label your invoice “Due Upon Receipt”.
-This is perfect for one-time client and one-time job.
+This is a perfect payment method for the one-time client and one-time job.

 Payment due upon receipt simply means paying for the goods or services immediately or once the client receives the invoice.